How to Get Better Gas Mileage – 14 Tips for your RV

 Check your recommended tire pressure before setting out on long trips.
 You can usually find this information on a sticker inside the vehicle door.
 You can either use a personal tire gauge to check tire pressure or check at a gas station.

 You should also regularly check the treads of your tires.
 Worn-out treads don’t have adequate traction and will start to slip or skid on the road surfaces.
 If your tires slip while you’re accelerating, you may be burning up extra fuel without going anywhere fast.

 The typical way to check your tire tread is with a quarter.
 When you slip a quarter into the treads, the tread should cover the date on the coin.
 If you can still read the coin date, it might be time to change your tires.

 Schedule Regular Maintenance

-When your engine’s air filter becomes dirty and clogged, it has to work harder to take in oxygen to burn with the gas.
+Air filters become dirty and clogged over time and a dirty air filter will have to work harder to take in oxygen to burn with the fuel.
 Sometimes this extra work can decrease your gas mileage by as much as 10 percent.

 Your engine’s air filter needs to be replaced every 12,000 to 15,000 miles.
 You or your mechanic should be keeping track of the last time you had the air filter replaced, but if you don’t remember replacing it in the last year then it’s probably about time.